Monkeypox

 Can monkeypox kill a person?

 Monkeypox is not usually a deadly disease, but it can be very painful and present with severe symptoms that may require hospitalization.
 It can also significantly affect the quality of life.
-The lesions can result in scarring and the number of days in isolation can also be distressing.
-All scabs must have dried up and fallen off with new skin forming before a person can leave isolation and this often takes 4 weeks or more.
+The lesions can result in scarring, and the number of days in isolation can also be distressing.
+All scabs must have dried up and fallen off with new skin forming before a person can leave isolation, and this often takes 4 weeks or more.

 Can I get monkeypox from surfaces?